 - Pretargeting inventory delivery specification

-Based on the Pretargeting settings, filtered bid requests are issued.
-These requests include targeting details like day parting, language, location and other factors.
+The system issues filtered bid requests based on the Pretargeting settings.
+These requests include targeting details like day parting, language, location, and other factors.
 The maximum number of requests that your system can handle can be specified.

 - You get filtered ad call specifications.
 Your system receives the pursuing parameters: